 To encourage audience sharing, give diners everything they need to do so easily.
-As part of your takeout and delivery orders, include a handout that motivates people to share on social media – include social media handles or hashtags you would want diners to use when posting.
+As part of your takeout and delivery orders, include a printout that motivates people to share on social media – including the social media handles or hashtags you would want diners to use when posting.

 Even something as simple as takeout food packaging can encourage sharing.
 Make it stand out while capturing your brand and it becomes a subtle encouragement to share – check out Blondies Pizza’s takeout packaging and how it pops on social media!

 Be sure to monitor your social media accounts for mentions, so you can engage with customers in comments and reshare their posts on your own accounts.
 User-generated content is free content you can use to keep your profile active and connected to the community.

 If you aren’t getting as many posts from diners as you might like, try turning audience sharing into a game – post on social media that every time somebody tags you, they’re entered in a draw for a gift card.
 It will encourage people to share about your restaurant (therefore reaching that new audience of potential future diners) and give you a returning customer when they spend the gift card.